What's it like to be your country's only hope?

 Here she was, among some of the world's finest athletes, yet Madagascar's only representative in Pyeongchang.
 She was all alone.

-"It was very strange to take the flag," the Alpine skier and first woman to represent African nation at a Winter Olympics, tells CNN Sport.
+"It was very strange to take the flag," the Alpine skier, and the first woman to represent the African nation at a Winter Olympics, tells CNN Sport.

 "I did practice holding the flag.
 Before the flag ceremony started I did a quick TV interview.
 I was thinking, 'I'm about to start one of the biggest thing in my life and I'm not ready for this.'